• Skip to primary navigation

 I cannot say for sure because (a) I’m not a doctor, and (b) this research is so new.

-However, if your child is predisposed to celiac disease, it certainly couldn’t hurt to limit his or her gluten consumption.
-Unfortunately, there is no known safe limit for gluten consumption, and more research is needed to understand if limiting gluten consumption in children, or at any age, can stave of celiac disease.
+Unfortunately, there is no known safe limit for gluten consumption, and more research is needed to understand if limiting gluten consumption in children, or at any age, can stave off celiac disease.

 Additional Reads